cilogon/LIGOLdgAccount/README.md

 # LIGO LDG Account COmanage Registry Plugin
-This plug in does the following things.
+This plugin does the following things.
- - Applying for a cluster account
+ - Applying for a cluster account and provisoning to ldap
  - AUP signing record.
- - Authenticator management SSH, Certificate management at the UI
+ - Authenticator management SSH, Certificate management at the UI and provisoning to ldap
+ - Admin interface to manage shared account and provisoning to ldap

+## Applying for a cluster account
 Anyone with an active account CO:members:active could resuqest a cluster account.